Singapore Fund Management Company Setup Guide

 - Qualifying unit trusts

-Whereas the list of exclusions include:
+Whereas the list of exclusions includes:

 - Distributions made by real estate investment trusts